 This Insect Mixture, though, is being produced in New Zealand – perhaps not so surprising for a country that is so passionate about Marmite and hosts a Wildfoods Festival.
 The company producing this product, Eat Crawlers, have a great web site with lots of useful information.
 Note they also sell chocolate-coated tarantulas and scorpion lollipops.

-Mushroom salad with insects
+Mushroom salad with edible insects

 Equipment